linto-ai/linto-stt/nemo/README.md

 todo example config with latency expected, used resources, etc.

 #### English
-Here is a config for low latency streaming in english that you can use as a starting point:
+Here is a config for low latency streaming in English that you can use as a starting point:
 ```
 SERVICE_MODE=websocket
 STREAMING_PORT=80